Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 #### Polarization warning!

-> ***This antenna is circularily polarized, meaning you have to match it to the satellites' to be able to receive anything!***
+> ***This antenna is circularly polarized, meaning you have to match it to the satellites' to be able to receive anything!***

 In this case, the satellites transmit a RHCP signal, <u>but using a dish reflects it - you have to create a <b>LHCP</b> helix!</u>